Nepcam/Nepcam/README.md

 ### Here is what I'm working on! 👋
 :construction:
-- 🌱 I’m currently learning new stuff...MySQL, Power Bi, Dynamics 365, Python
+- 🌱 MySQL, Power Bi, Dynamics 365.
 - ⚡ Fun fact: ...
 I love Waka Ama :rowboat: and Reading :notebook_with_decorative_cover:
 - 📫 How to reach me:
 - :email: cameron.nepe@gmail.com